RockoonTechnologies/PadCom/README.md

 # PadCom
-A Communication UI/Terminal for controling the Arrow Flight Computer in Pad Configuration or controlling your own projects!
+A Communication UI and Arduino library for controling the Arrow Flight Computer in Pad Configuration or controlling your own projects!
 ![IDE PIC](https://i.imgur.com/Cn5pzh5.png)

 PadCom is a Processing (Java) based application that reads, interprets and sends data via Serial.
 PadCom makes it easy to create realistic launch sequences, and monitor your launchpad up to the first seconds of flight!

+PadCom is compatiable with "PadComLib" which is a Arduino Library that adds support for PadCom in only three lines!

 [Be sure to check out PadCom's sister project!](https://github.com/RockoonTechnologies/BoardCom)
 ### Features